c19witness/uk-covid19-inquiry/2023-10-03_module-2/3_SOBO_Covid-19_Bereaved_Families_for_Justice_UK_by_Mr_Weatherby_KC.rst

 No doubt the government did receive differing advice, some against taking certain measures.
 It seized upon that to explain its indecision, its dithering and its delay.
 The families I represent count that decision, that incompetence, in the numbers of their loved ones who died, and their stories show how these failures really impacted.

 Jo Goodman's dad Stuart died on 2 April.
 You will hear from her tomorrow as the Covid Bereaved Families for Justice UK group witness.
 She believes that Stuart contracted Covid in a crowded hospital waiting room at an outpatient appointment on 18 March a week before lockdown.
 He was vulnerable as he was due to begin cancer treatment and had taken his own sensible precautions.
-But without lockdown, without apparent infection control in public spaces, without general mask wearing, restrictions on transport and mass assemblies, he was left extremely vulnerable when he had to travel and attend the hospital appointment.
+But without lockdown, without apparent infection control in public spaces, without general :outline:`mask wearing`, restrictions on transport and mass assemblies, he was left extremely vulnerable when he had to travel and attend the hospital appointment.

 The early decisions, the lack of action, are therefore of acute concern to Jo.
 Indeed, Jo was in India in early March, and she was present there when many of the events of the important religious festival of Holi on 10 March were cancelled.
 She comments, in contrast at that time the UK was allowing large sporting events to continue and, worse, thereby promoting mass international travel from hotspots such as Madrid.